wxWidgets/website/docs/faq/gtk/index.md

 ### What is wxGTK?

-wxGTK is a port of wxWidgets to the [GTK toolkit](http://www.gtk.org/).
-It is the default port used (if available) on all Linux and Unix platforms except for Mac OS X.
+wxGTK is a port of wxWidgets to the [GTK toolkit](https://www.gtk.org/).
+It is the default port used (if available) on all Linux and Unix platforms.

 <a name="xim"></a>